buu342/N64-UNFLoader/README.md

 /*==============================
     usb_rewind
-    Rewinds a USB read by the specified amount of bytes An even number of bytes will ALWAYS be rewinded
+    Rewinds a USB read by the specified amount of bytes
     @param The number of bytes to rewind
 ==============================*/
 void usb_rewind(int nbytes);